jeoooo/PROJECTDESTINY/README.md

 - [Node.js](https://nodejs.org/en)
 - Node Package Manager (NPM)
 - [Pocketbase](https://pocketbase.io/) (v20.0.0+)

 # Table of Contents
 - [Installation](#installation)
 - [Contributing](#contributing)

 # Installation

-Provide instructions on how to install your project.
-Include any dependencies that need to be installed and how to install them.

 ```bash